Lady for a Day: Production

 Damon Runyon's short story Madame La Gimp was published in the October 1929 issue of Cosmopolitan.
 Columbia Pictures purchased the screen rights in September 1932, and the studio scheduled the production to begin the following May, although director Frank Capra had misgivings about the project.
-He reminded studio head Harry Cohn he was "spending three hundred thousand dollars on a picture in which the heroine is seventy years old," to which Cohn responded, "All I know is the thing's got a wallop.
+He reminded studio head Harry Cohn he was "spending $300,000 on a picture in which the heroine is 70 years old," to which Cohn responded, "All I know is the thing's got a wallop.
 Go ahead."
 Robert Riskin was assigned to develop the story for the screen and wrote four drafts, submitting the last on May 6, 1933, three days before principal photography began.
 Aside from some minor revisions made during production, this final script was filmed intact.
 Riskin's version deviated from the original Runyon story primarily in that it linked its central character and a number of plot developments to the millions of Americans who were suffering as a result of the Great Depression.
 Runyon was pleased with the changes and later said, "Lady for a Day was no more my picture than Little Miss Marker, which, like the former picture, was almost entirely the result of the genius of the scenario writers and the director who worked on it."

 Riskin had written his screenplay specifically for Robert Montgomery, but MGM refused to loan him to Columbia.
 He was among several performers Capra wanted but failed to secure for roles in the film.
 With Montgomery unavailable, Capra approached James Cagney and William Powell, but Warner Bros. refused to loan them out to work on this project.
-Capra's first choices for Apple Annie and Henry D. Blake, Marie Dressler and W.C.
-Fields, could not be cast for the same reason.
-The director finally cast his film with an assortment of character actors under contract (mostly from Warner Bros.) to Columbia.
+Capra's first choices for Apple Annie and Henry G. Blake, Marie Dressler and W.C.
+Fields, could not be cast because MGM and Paramount, respectively, wouldn't loan them out to Harry Cohn (perhaps fearing that the not yet prestigious Columbia would cheapen their actors' 7reputations) The director finally cast his film with an assortment of character actors, some already under contract to Columbia, others from Warner Bros.
 He also went to the Downtown Los Angeles neighborhood where he had sold newspapers as a boy and hired some of the street people who congregated there as extras who would add color to the film.
+Perhaps the most distinctive of the street characters was William F. Sauls, missing both legs, who moved about on a board with wheels.
+In the film, Sauls is at ground level while the police are discussing Dave the Dude, giving Sauls time to get to the Dude first.
+Capra remembered Sauls and brought him back to repeat the role in the 1961 remake.

 One week before filming began, Capra offered the role of Apple Annie to 75-year-old May Robson, most of whose career had been spent performing on stage.
 In later years, Capra thought the fact she and most of the supporting players were unfamiliar to movie audiences helped the public accept them as the down-on-their-luck characters they were meant to be.